w3c/wai-tutorials/source/carousels/animations.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

 If the next button or the automatic animation is invoked, the script changes the class attribute of the next slide to `current slide` and of the current slide to `prev slide in-transition` to keep it visible.
-The `in-transition` class is removed after the animation has ended.
+The `in-transition` class is removed after the animation has ended by using the `transitionend` event.

 {::nomarkdown}
-<%= code_start('', 'JavaScript') %>
+<%= code_start('', 'JavaScript: Setting slides') %>
 {:/nomarkdown}

 ~~~js